koka-lang/koka/doc/spec/tour.kk.md

 fun pretty( d : doc ) : width string
 ```
 as is requires the `:width` effect to be handled (aka,
-the "dynamic binding for `width : int` to be in defined",
+the "dynamic binding for `width : int` to be defined",
 aka, the "`:width` capability").